kevinguebert/kevinguebert-netlify/content/2018/03/2018-03-01-end-of-february-reflection.md

 ---
+template: post
-title: "End of February Reflection"
+title: End of February Reflection
-slug: "end-of-february-reflection"
+slug: end-of-february-reflection
-date: "2018-03-01T21:36:00.000Z"
-tags: ["Reflection","Personal Growth"]
 draft: false
-template: "post"
+date: '2018-03-01T21:36:00.000Z'
+description: >
-description: "February has come to a close!
+  February has come to a close!
 A short month, but still time to reflect on progress.

-#### Goal: By Memorial Day 2018, I want to have 100 new posts on a website about something I have learned.

-If you..."
+category: Books
+tags:
+  - Reflection
+  - Personal Growth
 ---

 February has come to a close!
 A short month, but still time to reflect on progress.